wct432/sf_building_complaints/README.md

 This gave the model a much deeper understanding of the text, which was especially helpful for classes with less data,
 like the Disabled Access Division.

-#### 6. Selection Classes for our Model
+#### 6. Select Classes for our Model
 The Code Enforcment Division doesn't contain complaints the city received, it is  a log of inspections and infractions so we will drop it from
 the database.
 We are also going to remove any categories that don't have at least 1,000 complaints, as there are many categories with virtually
 no data.

 Removing Classes from Dataframe: